pillowlab/StepRampMCMC/README.txt

 If running this code on Windows is absolutely necessary, the author may provide limited support in getting the GPU code functional on windows.

-To complete the CUDA setup, you must add the following lines to the end of your .bashrc file in your home directory:
+To complete the CUDA setup, you must include the following lines to the end of your .bashrc file in your home directory:
     export PATH=/usr/local/cuda-7.0/bin:$PATH
     export LD_LIBRARY_PATH=/usr/local/cuda-7.0/lib64:$LD_LIBRARY_PATH